sumsjp/Quantified-Strategies/TRADING STRATEGIES 2024 (Backtested With Rules And Logic).md

 [[Youtube]](https://www.youtube.com/watch?v=2fASgIgUPrw&list=PLHFlSdhbIZ6TEeEg4cHQ-3888yUnHZs5v)

-The trading strategy described is a **Multiple Time Frame Trading Strategy** designed to capitalize on longer-term trends while entering trades during short-term pullbacks.
-Here's a concise summary:
+1. **Definition of Multiple Time Frame Trading Strategy**:

-### Key Components:
+   - A strategy that uses multiple time frames to identify long-term trends, medium-term trends, and short-term pullbacks for entry points.

-1. **Long-Term Trend Filter**: The close must be higher than the close 250 days ago.
+2. **Trading Rules**:
-   - This ensures that the asset is in an uptrend over the long term.
+   - Rule 1: Long-term Trend Filter – The close must be higher than the close 250 days ago.

-2. **Intermediate Trend Filter**: The close must be higher than the close 22 days ago.
+   - Rule 2: Intermediate Trend Filter – The close must be higher than the close 22 days ago.
-   - This confirms that the asset is trending upward on a medium-term basis.
+   - Rule 3: Short-term Pullback – The close today must be a three-day low of the close.

-3. **Short-Term Pullback Entry**: The close today must be a three-day low of the close.
+   - Rule 4: Enter Long at the Close if all conditions are met.
-   - This means entering the trade when the price pulls back to a short-term support level.
+   - Rule 5: Sell at the Close when the close is higher than yesterday’s close.

-4. **Exit Rule**: Sell at the close when the close is higher than yesterday's close.
+3. **Trading Product**:
-   - This exit rule aims to lock in profits as soon as the price moves upward from the entry point.
+   - XLP, an ETF that tracks Consumer Staples.

-### Example:
+4. **Backtest Performance**:
-The strategy was applied to the **XLP ETF**, which tracks Consumer Staples, with the following results:
+   - Number of Trades: 316

-- **Number of Trades**: 316
+   - Average Gain per Trade: 0.28%
-- **Average Gain per Trade**: 0.28%
+   - Win Rate: 73%
-- **Win Rate**: 73%
+   - Maximum Drawdown: -10%
-- **Maximum Drawdown**: -10%
+   - Profit Factor: 2

-- **Profit Factor**: 2
+5. **Conclusions**:

-### Strategy Evaluation:
+   - The strategy works reasonably well, though the average gain per trade may be slightly low.
-The strategy shows reasonable performance, with a decent win rate and profit factor.
-However, the average gain per trade is relatively low, which might indicate that the strategy relies on frequent small wins rather than occasional large gains.
+   - Additional details and code for the strategy are available on their YouTube channel or website.

-### Conclusion:
+6. **Additional Information**:
-This strategy combines multiple time frames to align entries with longer-term trends while using short-term pullbacks for entries.
-It appears to work well for the XLP ETF but may require testing on other assets and market conditions.
-For more details, you can refer to the source or contact the creators.
+   - The article encourages viewers to like, subscribe, and share feedback to continue content creation.
 </details>

 <details>